incubyte/incubyte.github.io/content/blog/standup.md

 After the Agile coach/mentor moves on, one of the team members steps up as the facilitator, playing a role akin to an internal Agile coach/mentor.
 They kick things off and ensure a smooth exchange of the baton.
 Avoid sticking with a single facilitator; keep the rotation going among team members.

-This goes without saying but you don't need a facilitator if you think your team is mature enough to handle things.
+This goes without saying, but you don't need a facilitator if you think your team is mature enough to handle things.

 ##### Q: What order?